 Africa Physical Map

 Africa is the second-largest continent in the world and second-most populated after Asia.
 The geographical regions in Africa include the deserts such as the Sahara Desert (the largest desert in the world) the Kalahari, and Namib deserts; the highlands such as the Atlas Mountains, the Ethiopian Highlands, and the Drakensberg; the tropical rainforest region of central Africa, the savannah grasslands of central and south-eastern Africa, and the Rift Valley region, where several lakes form unique ecosystems.
-The Nile river, the longest river in the world, is one of Africa's great rivers.
+The Nile river, the longest river in the world, is one of the greatest rivers of Africa.
 Others include the Congo, the Zambezi, and the Orange.
-Some other unique ecosystems in Africa are: the Okavango Delta, a marshy ecosystem in south-western Africa; Mt Kilimanjaro, an extinct volcano, which is the highest peak in Africa; and the island of Madagascar, a biodiversity hotspot, off the south-eastern coast of Africa.
+Some other unique ecosystems in Africa are: the Okavango Delta, a marshy ecosystem in south-western Africa; Mt.
+Kilimanjaro, an extinct volcano, which is the highest peak in Africa; and the island of Madagascar, a biodiversity hotspot, off the south-eastern coast of Africa.

 Antarctica Physical Map

-Antartica is the southern-most continent in the world and contains the geographic south pole.
+Antarctica is the southern-most continent in the world and contains the geographic south pole.
 Located in the southern hemisphere, it is almost entirely within the Antarctic circle.
 It covers 8.9% of the Earth's land area, and around 98% of its surface is covered in ice that is approximately 1.6 kms thick.
-Antartica has mountainous regions such as the Ellesworth Mountains (where the Vinson Massif, the highest mountain in Antartica, can be seen) and the Transantarctic Mountains which stretch across the continent.
-Antartica is also considered the windiest and coldest place on Earth.
+Antarctica has mountainous regions such as the Ellesworth Mountains (where the Vinson Massif, the highest mountain in Antarctica, can be seen) and the Transantarctic Mountains which stretch across the continent.
+Antarctica is also considered the windiest and coldest place on Earth.